Moi High School – Kabarak: History

+One of the most significant changes to the school occurred in 2002.
+After President Moi retired from politics, the management of the school was handed over to a board of governors.
+At the same time, the school started to register students directly with the Ministry of Education, marking the end of an era in which the school had been a private institution.

+Over the years, Moi High School Kabarak has produced a large number of successful alumni, who have gone on to excel in various fields.
+The school has also participated in academic and sporting events at both national and international levels.
+For example, the school has sent students to represent Kenya in international competitions such as the World Scholar's Cup, the International Mathematical Olympiad, and the International Physics Olympiad.

+Currently, Moi High School Kabarak has over 2,000 students, both male and female, and offers a wide range of academic programs.
+The school also offers a variety of extracurricular activities, including sports, music, and drama.

 Admission

 The school attracts students with the highest academic performance.
 The Kenya Certificate of Primary Education (KCPE) average test score for Kabarak admission 385 or higher.
 Due to the high number of applicants -over 1500- admission to the school is very competitive.
 Owing to the school's high fees many of the children admitted come from well-to-do backgrounds though orphans and nomadic youth are supported by the school's patron, former Kenyan president Daniel arap Moi.